I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 Lamar stands apart from other boom-and-bust agricultural communities, in part because it is making use of what has always been considered the bane of existence here: the wind.
 In the grass in front of the Colorado Welcome Center, the Lamar Chamber of Commerce displays a 111-foot-long General Electric wind turbine blade.

-I took Robin to Walmart then we washed the car at the most automatic self-service car wash.
-I would use one of these anytime I needed to wash my car.
-Then we drove to Las Animas.
+I took Robin to Walmart, then we washed the car at the most automatic self-service car wash I had ever experienced before resuming the drive to Las Animas.

 Las Animas Santa Fe station, built in 1908, where it was 105 degrees.
-We then drove to La Junta but had to stop for pictures.
+We then drove to La Junta.

-We saw a headlight and pulled off the highway at MP 546 which is east of La Junta on the former Santa Fe line now operated by BNSF.
+We saw a headlight and pulled off the highway at MP 546, east of La Junta on the former Santa Fe line now operated by BNSF.

-BNSF 5762 East with DPUs on the rear end at MP 546.
-From here we drove into La Junta where it was 107 degrees.
+BNSF 5762 East with DPUs on the rear at MP 546.
+We arrived at La Junta and it was now 107 degrees.

 La Junta Santa Fe station built in 1955.

-Santa Fe caboose 999602 built by the railroad in 1949 as 2261.
-We the drove to Carl's Junior for an early dinner before finding the steam engine.
+Santa Fe caboose 999602, nee Santa Fe 2261, built by the railroad in 1949.
+We went to Carl's Junior for an early dinner before finding the steam engine.

 Santa Fe 2-6-2 1024 built by Baldwin in 1921.

-Santa Fe wig wag crossing signal, the last one in Colorado, at Delhi.
+Santa Fe wig-wag crossing signal, the last one in Colorado, at Delhi.
+We made our way to Rocky Ford.

 The Santa Fe Rocky Ford station built in 1907.